-Criterion 1.
-Land tenure and management rights are secure Land tenure and management rights are secure and established for all rights Prior and Informed Consent (FPIC) is obtained where operations may affect communities' rights and resources. s holders and 1.1.1 Land tenure rights are secure and registered according to legal requirements and include clear demarcation of legally gazetted boundaries.
+Criterion 1.1 Land tenure and management rights are sec ure.
+Land tenure and management rights are secure.
+Land tenure and management rights are secure and established for all rights holders and ensure that Free Prior and Informed Consent (FPIC) is obtained where operations may affect Indigenous Peoples or local communities' rights and resources.
+1.1.1 Land tenure rights are secure and registered according to legal requirements .
 1.1.2 Land management rights are in place and registered according to legal requirements.
-1.1.3 Land tenure and management rights are obtained through a process that ensures that Free Prior Informed Consent (FPIC) is secured before any activities are commenced that may affect Indigenous Peoples' or local communities' lands, territories and resources1.
+1.1.3 Land tenure and management rights are obtained through a process that ensures that Free Prior Informed Consent (FPIC) is secured before any activities are commenced that may affect Indigenous Peoples' or local communities' lands, territories and resources .
 1.1.4.
 In case of ongoing land tenure or management rights disputes, these are managed through a culturally appropriate and transparent process, agreed upon by the affected parties .
 1.1.5 Land areas under management are protected from illegal encroachment by third parties.
-8 Criterion 2.
-Management planning and operations are conducted responsibly.
-Management planning and operations are in accordance with legal requirements.
+Criterion 1.2 Management planning and operations are co Management planning and operations are in accordance with legal requirem sponsibly.
 1.2.1 Legal requirements for land use and management planning are complied with.
 1.2.2 Legal requirements for management and operational activities are complied with.
-8 1.2.3 Legal harvesting or production requirements are complied with.
-8 1.2.4 Legal requirements related to the disclosure of information are complied with.
-Criterion 3.
-Taxes and fees are paid.
-Applicable taxes and fees have been paid in a timely manner and according to legal requi rements.
+1.2.3 Legal harvesting or production requirements are complied with.
+1.2.4 Legal requirements related to the disclosure of information are complied with.
+Criterion 1.3 Taxes and fees are paid.
+Applicable taxes and fees have been paid in a timely manner and according to legal requirements.
 1.3.1 Legal requirements for payment of royalties, land/area taxes and fees are complied with.